alevani/ant_war_simulation/REPORT.md

 ## 1.1 State of art [^NOK]

+Biomimetic being a growing study topic, one could easily think the internet is place to thousands of alike project.

+Needless to say that even though some project ressemble the goal of this paper, theres

 Even though biomimetic on ants is a very studied topic with numerous papers, videos and books about the subject, there is no proper implementation of an ant war simulator.
 The closest implementations are simulations of pathfinders (here is an example found on Github: http://bwiklund.github.io/ant-simulator/) or very low level territory defence demonstration (such as https://github.com/computationalcore/ants-simulation).

 https://github.com/computationalcore/ants-simulation -> nice! ant colony simulator, the brain of each ant is fairly simple but that's a start